 6. Collateral. (a) The exposure thresholds and Collateral requirements set forth in the Underlying Master Agreements shall continue to be effective between the Parties to each such Underlying Master Agreement as therein stated.

-(b) As security for the prompt and complete payment and performance of all Obligations of Enron Group, each member of Enron Group hereby pledges, assigns, conveys, and transfers to each member of Counterparty Group, and hereby grants to Counterparty Group and each member thereof, a present and continuing first priority security interest in and to, and a general first lien upon and right of setoff against all right, title, and interest any member of Enron Group has in any Obligations of any member of Counterparty Group to any member of Enron Group, together with all contract rights in respect of such Obligations, other than any Final Settlement Amount payable by Counterparty Group to Enron Group.
-As security for the prompt and complete payment and performance of all Obligations of Counterparty Group, each member of Counterparty Group hereby pledges, assigns, conveys, and transfers to each member of Enron Group, and hereby grants to Enron Group and each member thereof, a present and continuing first priority security interest in and to, and a general first lien upon and right of setoff against all right, title, and interest any member of Counterparty Group has in any Obligations of any member of Enron Group to any member of Counterparty Group, together with all contract rights in respect of such Obligations, other than any Final Settlement Amount payable by Enron Group to Counterparty Group.
+(b) As security for the prompt and complete payment and performance of all Obligations of Enron Group, each member of Enron Group hereby pledges, assigns, conveys, and transfers to each member of Counterparty Group, and hereby grants to Counterparty Group and each member thereof, a present and continuing first priority security interest in and to, and a general first lien upon and right of setoff against all Collateral and all right, title, and interest any member of Enron Group has in any Obligations of any member of Counterparty Group to any member of Enron Group, together with all contract rights in respect of such Obligations, other than any Final Settlement Amount payable by Counterparty Group to Enron Group.
+As security for the prompt and complete payment and performance of all Obligations of Counterparty Group, each member of Counterparty Group hereby pledges, assigns, conveys, and transfers to each member of Enron Group, and hereby grants to Enron Group and each member thereof, a present and continuing first priority security interest in and to, and a general first lien upon and right of setoff against all Collateral and all right, title, and interest any member of Counterparty Group has in any Obligations of any member of Enron Group to any member of Counterparty Group, together with all contract rights in respect of such Obligations, other than any Final Settlement Amount payable by Enron Group to Counterparty Group.
 Each member of each Group agrees to take such action as the other Group reasonably requests in order to perfect the other Group's and its members' continuing security interest in, lien on, and right of setoff against the foregoing interests and grants authority to the other Group to file financing statements or take such other actions necessary to perfect the foregoing interests.

-Enron Group and Counterparty Group, as the case may be, shall have the right to apply Collateral to satisfy the Obligations under the subject Underlying Master Agreement in accordance therewith.
+Enron Group and Counterparty Group, as the case may be, shall have the right to apply Collateral to satisfy the Obligations under the subject Underlying Master Agreement in accordance herewith.

-(c) Notwithstanding any provisions of any of the Underlying Master Agreements, each Letter of Credit permitted as Collateral issued for the account of any Counterparty Party shall name ENA for itself and as agent for EPMI as beneficiary thereof, and each Letter of Credit permitted as credit support thereunder issued for the account of any Enron Party shall name AEPESI for itself and as agent for AEP as beneficiary thereof, and in each case shall provide for the right of ENA or X, respectively, to draw thereon upon the occurrence of a "Drawing Event" therein set forth, all as further defined and provided for in the Collateral Annex.
+(c) Notwithstanding any provisions of any of the Underlying Master Agreements, each Letter of Credit permitted as Collateral issued for the account of any Counterparty Party shall name ENA for itself and as agent for EPMI as beneficiary thereof, and each Letter of Credit permitted as credit support thereunder issued for the account of any Enron Party shall name AEPESI for itself and as agent for AEPSC as beneficiary thereof, and in each case shall provide for the right of ENA or , respectively, to draw thereon upon the occurrence of a "Drawing Event".
 The Parties covenant to each other to use reasonable efforts to promptly cause the amendment or reestablishment of each Letter of Credit issued for its account under the Underlying Master Agreements in accordance with this Agreement and the Collateral Annex.
 Drawing Event shall include the default by the pledging party on its Obligations or by another Group member under its Obligations under an Underlying Master Agreement.